Skip to main content

 • Customer-controlled storage (Google Drive, OneDrive), customer-controlled email providers (Gmail, Outlook), and other third-party services CourtFlow integrates with.
 Those services have their own SLAs operated by their providers.

-The uptime target applies to the signed-in product surfaces at /dashboard and its sub-routes and the customer-facing API.
+CourtFlow targets 99.5% monthly uptime on a best-effort basis, measured as set out in §3, for the signed-in product surfaces at /dashboard and its sub-routes and the customer-facing API, on every active paid subscription.
+The target is best-effort and is not backed by a service-credit remedy.
 Other Service components — court-email ingestion cron jobs, AI document analysis, draft generation, and any other feature whose end-to-end completion depends on a third-party provider — are covered only by best-efforts and are not included in the uptime calculation.

 3. How We Measure Uptime